 IMMA has a Finance, Audit & Risk Committee (FARC) comprising five members at year end with financial and audit expertise.
-The five members are also board members, one of whom is the Chair.
-The FARC met four times in 2019.
-A sixth member, external to the Board, resigned in August 2019 and has not yet been replaced.
+Four of the five members are also board members.
+The FARC met six times in 2020.
 IMMA has established an internal audit function which conducts a programme of work agreed with the FARC.
 The Internal Auditor is an external consultant with expertise in Risk Management and Business Process.
 The programme of work is set by the FARC and the Internal Auditor reports to the Chair of the Committee.
 The FARC has developed a risk policy that sets out its risk appetite, the risk management processes in place and details the roles and responsibilities of staff in relation to risk.
 The policy has been issued to all staff who are expected to work within IMMA's risk management policies, to alert management on emerging risks and control weaknesses and assume responsibility for risks and controls within their own area of work.